Concavity of spacetimes: Finsler spacetimes

 (see \cite[(3.3.2)]{BCS}, \cite[(5.10)]{Obook} in the positive definite setting).

 For $v \in \Omega_x$ and $w \in T_xM$ linearly independent of $v$, define the \emph{flag curvature} of the $2$-plane (\emph{flag}) $v \wedge w$ with \emph{flagpole} $v$ as

-Note that the denominator is negative (by the reverse Cauchy--Schwarz inequality for $g_v$ as in \eqref{eq:rCS} below).
+Note that the denominator is negative (by the reverse Cauchy--Schwarz inequality for $g_v$ as in \eqref{eq:rCS} below for linearly independent vectors).
 We say that the \emph{timelike flag curvature} is nonnegative or $\bK \ge 0$ holds in \emph{timelike directions} if $\bK(v,w) \ge 0$ for all $v$ and $w$ as above.

 \begin{remark}[Sign of $\bK$] The sign of $\bK$ (in timelike directions) above is the same as \cite{BEE,BKOR} and opposite to \cite{LMO1}.
-Thus, the nonnegative flag curvature $\bK \ge 0$ in timelike directions corresponds to the nonpositive timelike curvature in the sense of \cite{AB,BKR,KS} (cf.\ \cite[Example~4.9]{KS}, \cite[Remark~2.2]{BKOR}).
-Note also that $\bK \ge 0$ holds in timelike directions for the de Sitter space (Lorentzian pseudo-sphere) and product spacetimes $(\R \times N, -\dd t^2 +h)$ where $(N,h)$ is an Hadamard manifold. \end{remark}
+Thus, the nonnegative flag curvature $\bK \ge 0$ in timelike directions corresponds to the nonpositive timelike curvature in the sense of \cite{AB,KS,BKR} (cf.\ \cite[Example~4.9]{KS}, \cite[Remark~2.2]{BKOR}).
+The mismatch between nonnegativity and nonpositivity is due to the signature chosen to ensure compatibility with most works in the nonsmooth Lorentzian setting, e.g., \cite{KS,BKR,BKOR}.
+Note also that $\bK \ge 0$ holds in timelike directions for the de Sitter space (Lorentzian pseudo-sphere) and product spacetimes $(\R \times N, -\dd t^2 +h)$ where $(N,h)$ is an Hadamard manifold.